andreasmang/claire/doc/README-RUNME.md

 	* trend of the gradient norm (should decrease but not necessarily monotonically)
 	* number of line search steps (should be 1 for a Newton method subject to accuracy requirements)
 	* and much more...
 * The accuracy of the symmetry of the discretized Hessian operator can be monitored by enabling the `-checksymmetry` flag in `claire`.
-Notice that we consider an optimize-then-discretize approach and numerical schemes that do not preserve symmetry; numerically, the Hessian is only symmetric up to numerical accuracy.
+Notice that we consider an optimize-then-discretize approach and numerical schemes that do not preserve symmetry; consequently, in our current implementation, the Hessian is only symmetric up to numerical accuracy.
 * The approximation accuracy of the gradient and Hessian can be monitored by enabling the `-derivativecheck` flag in `claire`.
 We report the assymptotic behavior of the Taylor expansion.
 The same comment as in the former test applies.